How to Pass SHL Tests in 2023

 At the start of the recruitment process, employers identify key competencies that are required to succeed in the advertised job role.

-Once these documents have been written, employers select the SHL tests which will help them to assess how well a candidate meets the key competencies required for the job role.
+Once these documents have been written, employers select the SHL assessments which will help them to assess how well a candidate meets the key competencies required for the job role.